-Pomegranate is an ancient and widely cultivated fruiting shrub or small tree originating in Asia, its natural range extending from western Asia to the western Himalayas of Pakistan and India.
+Pomegranate is an ancient and widely cultivated fruiting shrub or small tree originating in Asia, its natural range extending from western Asia to the Western Himalayas of Pakistan and India.

-It may grow to form a tree 10 m (30 ft) tall, though is more commonly a shrub 2 to 4 m (6 to 12 ft) tall with multiple trunks in a v-shape.
-The leaves are small, oval and semi-evergreen or deciduous, being shed during the dry season to conserve water.
+It may grow to be a small tree up to 10 m (30 ft) tall, though is more commonly a shrub between 2 and 4 m (6 and 12 ft) with multiple stems forming a V-shape, the canopy wide-spreading and irregularly shaped.

 The juice surrounding the seed is a brilliant red with a pleasingly sweet-sour to slightly astringent taste.